Synkevych/realtime_user_tracking/README.md

 ## Introduction

 This project only shows the current online user on the home page.
 It create each user automatically by unique ip address and type of device.
+To show user online used Rails Action Cable and WebSocket technology.
+For rendering page used React.

 How it works with Action Cable:
 ![demo](public/demo.gif)